CODE-MNA/football-app-api/README.md

     - ```"docker build . -t football-backend:0.0.1 "```
     - ```"docker run -h football-backend --name football-backend -p 3004:3004 -v usr/src/app/uploaded -e NODE_ENV='development' football-backend:0.0.1"```

-- Alternatively if you have npm and node, run npm start for the server to start (keep in mind some server shutdown functionality like photos deletion won't work as the node process won't receive the program exit signal!)
+- Alternatively if you have npm and node, run npm start for the server to start (keep in mind some server shutdown functionality like photos deletion won't work as the node process won't receive the program exit signal when using an npm script!)

 ---